Who We Are

 This course will require government majors to integrate the skills and knowledge developed in their major courses.
 The thematic focus of the course will vary, but discussion will be centered on the major choices presented to political systems and political actors.
 A substantial research component of the course will enable students to produce an appropriate literature survey, research proposal, and research thesis.

-Law-related courses 9 hours
+Law-related courses 9 credits

 This course will provide an in-depth analysis of the Bill of Rights, as interpreted by the Supreme Court.
 Current controversies, such as the conflict between privacy and national security, abortion rights and the death penalty will be examined in more depth